LibProtection/libprotection-dotnet/README.md

 The library considers each placeholder in a processed format or interpolated string as a potential injection point.
 In each of these points, it performs the following actions:

 1. Decides the grammatical context of the possible injection (taking into account island grammars if necessary).
-2. If sanitization rules are defined for the given context, the data transferred to the placeholder is sanitized.
-Otherwise, the data is inserted as is.
+2. If sanitization rules are defined for the given context, it sanitizes data belonging to the placeholder.
+Otherwise, data inserts as is.
-3. If their number exceeds 1, then the library reports an attack (throwing an exception or returning a false value, depending on the formatting method used).
+3. Performs tokenization and counting the number of tokens.
+If their number exceeds 1, then an attack is reported (by throwing an exception or returning a false value, depending on the formatting method used).

 ## Quick example